demisto/content/Packs/Jira/Integrations/JiraV3/README.md

 Use the Jira integration to manage issues and create Cortex XSOAR incidents from Jira projects.
 From Cortex XSOAR version 6.0 and above, the integration also mirrors issues to existing issue incidents in Cortex XSOAR.
 The integration now supports both on-prem, and cloud instances.
-This integration was integrated and tested with version xx of Jira V3
+This integration was integrated and tested with: Jira Cloud V3 (for Cloud), Jira Software (for Cloud), Jira Server 9.6.0 (for OnPrem), Jira Agile 9.6.0 (for OnPrem)

 Some changes have been made that might affect your existing content.
 If you are upgrading from a previous version of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-atlassian-jira-v3).